Clemapfel/love_profiler/README.md

  | 8.44           | 148       | draw @ common/label.lua:64                                |
 ```

 Most of the time was spent in `xpcall`, love's `boot.lua`, and `love.draw`.
 These results are expected, as our zone was inside those functions.
-In general, the first few lines often don't provide any useful information, as they usually not our functions and we have no control over them.
+In general, the first few lines often don't provide any useful information, as they're usually not our functions and we have no control over them.
 The first interesting lines are:

 ```
  | 37.95          | 665       | _draw @ common/game_state.lua:465                         |